New Jersey wine: Colonial period and Early America

-A flourishing industry (1860–1920)
+Flourishing Industry (1860–1920)

 In the mid-19th century, New Jersey was once again recognized for its suitability for growing grapes.
 In 1859, an agricultural society was organized in Egg Harbor City and tested over forty different grape varietals for local cultivation.
 Varietals of Vitis aestivalis and Vitis labrusca were selected, including Concord, Catawba, Norton, and several others.
 The early industry was started through new German immigrants and by 1865 Gardener's Monthly claimed that these Germans were making wine "as good as any in the world."
 Prominent vintners from the Egg Harbor City area during this period, who specialized in dry red wines primarily from Norton grapes, included Charles Saalmann and Julius Hincke.
 Renault Winery, located in the Egg Harbor City section of Atlantic County in the southern region of the state, was established in 1864 by French immigrant Louis Nicolas Renault.
 In its early years, Renault Winery was known for its American version of "champagne".
 This was New Jersey's first commercial winemaking operation and remains one of the oldest continuously operating wineries in the United States.